sylvaincom/comparison-distributions/README.md

 _Topics:_ Comparison of empirical probability distributions.
 Integral probability metrics (e.g. Kantorovich metric). f-divergences (e.g. Kullback-Leibler).
 Application to the Choquet integral.

-_Note:_ The report will be uploaded by mid-February 2020.
+_Note:_ The report will be uploaded by March 2020.

 ## Abstract